RookeriesDevelopment/rook-flutter-sdks-docs/rook-health-connect/README.md

 ```

 * This package will only work with devices of a minSdk 28 or later.
 The `minSdk 26` is to keep
-  compatibility with other Rook packages that can be used with older package.
+  compatibility with other Rook packages.

 In the app folder create a **proguard-rules.pro** file and add the following: